line/line-api-use-case-reservation-hairsalon/README.md

 # Overview

 This is the demo app source code for the [Hair Salon Reservation](https://lineapiusecase.com/en/usecase/reservation.html) provided on the [LINE API Use Case site](https://lineapiusecase.com/en/top.html).
 By referring to the steps described in this article, you can develop a hair salon reservation app using the LINE API.
-The hair salon reservation app is launched on the LIFF browser of the LINE app, and you can make a reservation at the hair salon.
-To prevent users from forgetting to visit the store, you can implement a reminder function via LINE message by default.
+The hair salon reservation app is launched on the LIFF browser in the LINE app, and you can make a reservation at the hair salon.
+To prevent users from forgetting to visit the store, you can implement a reminder function via a LINE message by default.

 The source code environment introduced on this page uses AWS.